List of Rehabs in Missouri

 Overall, there is excellent affordable access to treatment in Missouri, despite wait times often exceeding spots available within some jurisdictions.
 The number of non-profit services and programs accepting Medicaid and private health insurance is a significant plus.
-In addition, to the number of services providing payment options and sliding fee scales, etc.
+In addition to the number of services providing payment options, sliding fee scales, etc.

 State and Local Resources in Missouri

 - The Division of Behavioral Health has programs around the state to help individuals with substance use disorders.
-The Division and its contracted programs offer services that have been proven to help individuals with substance use struggles.
+The Division and its contracted programs offer services proven to help individuals with substance use struggles.